-One question that has often come into my practice, and has actually been the subject of some question within the Florida legal community, is whether a Florida Homestead should be titled into a Florida revocable living trust?
+A common question often asked, and one that actually been the subject of some question within the Florida legal community, is whether a Florida Homestead should be titled into a Florida revocable living trust?

 Defining a Florida Resident

 To be a “homestead,” residential real estate in Florida must be owned by a Florida resident who uses the property as his or her primary residence.
 This means that one would need to be a Florida resident in order to claim a Florida homestead.
 A Florida resident is defined as someone who lives (is present) in Florida for at least 6 months and 1 day of the calendar year.
 The idea is that the person spends the “majority” of his/her time in Florida during the year.
 And, critically, the owner of the property must be a “natural person.”
 A corporation, LLC, or irrevocable trust cannot claim homestead protection.

 With an established Florida residency, the next question is how to determine a Florida homestead.
 From this question springs the subject of this article, of whether you can title your Florida homestead in a revocable living trust in Florida.